redsparklabs/spinuplabs-website/app/posts/2013-03-12-startup-metrics-with-keen.markdown

 When building a startup you go through various stages and your important metrics change as you progress through the growth stages.
 What may start out as a vanity metric soon becomes an important metric for *your* business.

 For a client of ours, we are implementing a tracking system to track multiple specific events.
-I have been evaluating different options for tracking these events we care about and decided to give [Keen.io](http://www.keen.io) a test run.
+I have been evaluating different options for tracking these events we care about and decided to give [Keen IO](http://www.keen.io) a test run.

 I wrote up a basic little rails app which has a pretty simple structure.
 The world has people, and each individual person has multiple animals (wild, pets, etc).
 Download my rails app [here](http://github.com/redsparklabs) and follow along.

   ![ERD Document](/assets/erd.jpeg)

-First things first, you need to sign up for a keen.io account.
-[Keen.io](http://www.keen.io)
+First things first, you need to sign up for a Keen IO account.
+[Keen IO](http://www.keen.io)

-Once you have confirmed your account and logged into your keen.io account, create a new project.
+Once you have confirmed your account and logged into your Keen IO account, create a new project.

 ![Create New Project](/assets/create_project.jpeg)